cloudera/hue/tools/kubernetes/helm/frontend/README.md

 On the Data Warehouse page, create warehouses that will spawn Impala compute containers.

 Query table via the Editor.
-If using S3, pick up some [CREATE TABLES here](http://github.mtv.cloudera.com/romain/SQL-test-cases/tree/master/altus-dw).
+If using S3, create  some external tables.
 If using HDFS, use the Data Import http://$WEB_HOST:$WEB_PORT/hue/importer.

 ## API